-In the Well Minds Lab, we investigate the core capacities underlying wellbeing from a developmental perspective, with focus on how education can foster these.
+In the Well Minds Lab, we investigate the core capacities underlying wellbeing from a developmental psychological and neuroscientific perspectives, with focus on how education can foster these.
+We believe that cultivating these wellbeing capacities is central to both individual and societal wellbeing, particularly in the context of the current challenges of Covid-19 pandemic, climate change, political polarisation and information technology revolution.
 We are particularly interested in understanding the role of healthy qualities of the mind, such as mindfulness, generosity, forgiveness, compassion and a sense of purpose and meaning in life, in fostering these capacities.
-We examine cultivation of the healthy qualities of mind both through targeted contemplative practices or programmes, such as mindfulness or compassion training, and through more informal implicit activities including art, connecting with nature or volunteering.
-In our research we apply developmental long-term perspective with the aim to promote wellbeing and prevent mental ill health.
+We examine cultivation of the healthy qualities of mind both through targeted contemplative practices or programmes, such as mindfulness or compassion training, and through more informal implicit activities including art, connecting with nature, or volunteering.
+In our research we apply developmental long-term perspective with the aim to promote wellbeing and prevent mental ill health across the lifespan.

 In our lab we are committed to combining research rigor with real world impact through close collaborations with stakeholders including educators, healthcare professionals, charities and policy makers.
 We have been contributing to educational policy on wellbeing in the UK and via engagement with relevant UNESCO initiatives.
 Our research aims to contribute to developmental theory of wellbeing and to evidence-base that can guide implementation of wellbeing programs in education and healthcare.